doepking/gemini_multimodal_demo/README.md

 -   **Input Log Tab:**
     -   Use the text area to enter any thoughts, observations, or information you want to log.
     -   Click "Add to Log".
 The LLM might be involved in categorizing this input.
     -   View your logged entries in the table below the form.
+Logs are saved to `data/input_logs.csv`.

+-   **Tasks Tab:**
+    -   View all your tasks in an editable table.
+    -   Add new tasks using the form at the bottom.
+    -   Update task descriptions or statuses directly in the table and click "Save Task Changes".
+    -   Tasks can also be added or updated by asking the chat assistant (e.g., "add a task to buy milk").
+    -   Tasks are saved to `data/tasks.csv`.

 -   **Background Info Tab:**
     -   View your current background information.
     -   Use the text area to provide or update details about yourself, such as goals, values, preferences, or any other context you want the AI to remember.
     -   Click "Save Background Info".
-The LLM will process this text to update the structured background information stored in the session.
+The LLM will process this text to update the structured background information.
+    -   Background info is saved to `data/background_information.json`.

 ## Code Overview

--   **`app.py`:** Contains the Streamlit application logic, including UI elements for the chat, input log, and background info tabs.
-It manages audio recording, chat input handling, form submissions for logging and background updates, and displays information from the session state.
+-   **`app.py`:** Contains the Streamlit application logic, including UI elements for the chat, input log, tasks, and background info tabs.
+It manages audio recording, chat input handling, and form submissions.
+On startup, it loads data from files into the session state, and it calls functions from `utils.py` to save data when it's updated.
 It calls `get_chat_response` from `utils.py` to interact with the Gemini model.
--   **`utils.py`:** Handles the communication with the Gemini API.
+-   **`utils.py`:** Handles the communication with the Gemini API and data persistence.
     -   `start_new_chat`: Initializes a new chat session.
-    -   `get_chat_response`: Gets a response from the model, supporting text, audio, and now **function calling**.
-It includes a system prompt that guides the LLM on when and how to use the defined tools.
+    -   `get_chat_response`: Gets a response from the model, supporting text, audio, and **function calling**.
+It includes a system prompt that guides the LLM on when and how to use the defined tools for logging, background info, and task management.
-    -   **Tool Definitions:** Defines `process_text_input_for_log` and `update_background_info_in_session` as tools available to the LLM.
+    -   **Tool Definitions:** Defines `process_text_input_for_log`, `update_background_info_in_session`, and `manage_tasks_in_session` as tools available to the LLM.
-    -   **Implementation Functions (`_impl`):** Contains `process_text_input_for_log_impl` and `update_background_info_in_session_impl` which are executed when the LLM calls the respective functions.
-These update `st.session_state.input_log` and `st.session_state.background_info`.
+    -   **Implementation Functions (`_impl`):** Contains the logic that is executed when the LLM calls a function.
+These functions update the Streamlit session state and call the data persistence functions.
+    -   **Data Persistence Functions:** Includes `load_input_log`, `save_input_log`, `load_tasks`, `save_tasks`, `load_background_info`, and `save_background_info` which handle reading from and writing to files in the `data/` directory.
     -   Manages safety settings and provides a schema example for background information.
 -   **`Dockerfile`:** Defines the Docker image for the application, including the necessary dependencies and commands to run the application.